 Some newspapers dwell upon the fact that the rioters were uniformly Irish, and hence argue that our trouble arises from the perversity of the Irish race…It happens in this city that, in our working classes, the Irish element largely preponderates over all others, and if the populace acts as a populace, Irishmen are naturally prominent therein…But it must be remembered…in many wards of the city the Irish were during the late riot stanch friends of law and order; that the Irish men helped to rescue the colored orphans in the asylum from the hands of the rioters; that a large proportion of the police, who behaved throughout the riot with the most exemplary gallantry, are Irishmen….–James T. Brady, Harper’s Weekly, August 1, 1863

-And so, while there is some suggestion of Irish participation in Nast’s 1863 drawing, it was only mildly suggested.
+And so, while there is some suggestion of Irish participation in Nast’s 1863 drawing, it was only mildly suggested in keeping with the accompanying coverage of the riot.

 Whatever the reason, Nast held back his caricature and lampooning.
 He treated this scene with reverence.
 This picture is not about looting.
 It is about a horrific murder of an innocent human being.
-Nast’s hazy ambiguity about the mob is curious because, in subsequent images drawn years later, Nast directly implicates the Irish and places them on the scene as lead aggressors in the Draft Riot lynching.
+Nast’s hazy ambiguity about the mob is curious because, years later,in subsequent images Nast directly implicates the Irish and places them on the scene as lead aggressors in the Draft Riot lynching.

 Upon closer look (see detail) the man standing next to the wagon wheel could be considered as the most Irish face in this image drawn with slightly simian features.
 His posture is curious.
 Unlike the other individuals, he holds no weapons.
 What do his outstretched hands mean?
 Is he eager to participate and play a role or is he trying to intervene and stop the violence?

-While immigration historian Graham Hodges presents instances that the Irish and African Americans “coexisted far more peacefully than historians have suggested” (124).
+Immigration historian Graham Hodges suggests that the Irish and African Americans “coexisted far more peacefully than historians have suggested” (124).
 Communities appeared to tolerate interracial marriages of Irish women with African American men, however, some Irish objected to forced military conscription to defend slavery.

 Timothy Meagher reaches the same conclusion.
 Despite a gradual warming of Vatican sympathies against slavery, “Archbishop Hughes and another American clergy steadfastly opposed abolition, lest they endanger the Catholic Church’s tenuous position in the United States” (218).
 For Republicans and Protestants who championed abolition and equality of African Americans, the Catholic position, and their alignment with the Democratic Party, North, and South, must have been untenable.